Ebiroll/qemu_esp32/README.md

 ```

 #Dumping the ROM with the main/main.c program
-Please use other method, its easier and faster.
+Please use other method (esptool.py), its easier and faster.
 This is saved for historical reasons and for the screen instructions.
 Set the environment properly.
 Build the romdump app and flash it.
 Use i.e screen as serial terminal.